Louis Botha

 Louis Botha (/ˈbʊərtə/ BOOR-tə, /af/; 27 September 1862 – 27 August 1919) was a South African politician who was the first prime minister of the Union of South Africa, the forerunner of the modern South African state.
 A Boer war veteran during the Second Boer War, Botha eventually fought to have South Africa become a British Dominion.

-Early life

-Louis Botha was born in Greytown, Natal one of seven sons and eight daughters born to Louis Botha Senior (Somerset East, Eastern Cape, 26 March 1827 – Harrismith, Orange Free State, 5 July 1883) and Salomina Adriana van Rooyen (Somerset East, 31 March 1829 – Harrismith, 9 January 1886).
-Louis Botha briefly attended the school at Hermannsburg before his family relocated to the Orange Free State.
-The name Louis runs throughout the family, with every generation since General Louis Botha having the eldest son named Louis.
-Botha had three brothers who also served as generals in the Second Boer War: an older brother Philip Rudolf (1851–1901), and two younger brothers, Chris (1864–1902), a police officer, and Theunis Jacobus Botha (1867–1930).

 Zulu conflict

 Louis Botha led "Dinuzulu's Volunteers", a group of Boers that had supported Dinuzulu against Zibhebhu in 1884.

 Politician

 Botha later became a member of the parliament of Transvaal in 1897, representing the district of Vryheid.